parkermac/LO/traps_notes/README.md

 ```
 This shellscript runs climatology scripts for all source types (tiny rivers, pre-existing LiveOcean rivers, and WWTPs from both datasets).

-Climatology pickle files will be generated and saved in three folders in LO_output/pre/trapsP##:
+Climatology pickle files will be generated and saved in four folders in LO_output/pre/trapsP##:

+- **was24_wwtps:** Climatology files for WWTPs from Wasielewski et al. (2024)
 - **moh20_wwtps:** Climatology files for WWTPs from Mohamedali et al. (2020)
 - **moh20_tinyrivers:** Climatology files for tiny rivers from Mohamedali et al. (2020)
 - **moh20_LOrivbio:** Climatology files for pre-existing LO rivers from Mohamedali et al. (2020)